A manager’s guide to leading with empathy in the workplace

-Being empathetic means we recognize and appreciate the feelings of others and their view and perspective; we understand the needs of others, and we let others know that we care.
-When people feel supported, they respond in kind.
+Being empathetic means we recognize and appreciate the feelings of others and their view and perspective; we understand the needs of others and we let others know that we care.
+And, when people feel supported, they respond in kind.
 From a business perspective, this builds rapport and loyalty within the organization.

 Build a safe space for learning and growth

 When you use empathy in management, in times of both turmoil and calm, you help your team members feel safe in work situations that may be challenging.
-When there are failures and errors, they’ll look to their leader to better understand where they fell short and guidance on how to do it right the next time.
+After a failure or error, employees will look to their manager to better understand where they fell short and guidance on how to do it right the next time.
 When you seek to understand your employees, you’re better able to guide performance improvement and those who are excelling will stretch themselves.

 Source link for Institute of Leadership and Management: Institute of Leadership & Management (ILM).
 (2018).
 Index of Leadership Trust 2018.
 Retrieved 7 Feb 2020,

 The paraphrase from Marshall Goldsmith comes from https://www.marshallgoldsmith.com/articles/the-skill-that-separates/.